Bachelor of Arts in History

-The history major requires twelve courses (36 credits).
+The History major requires twelve courses (36 credits).
 Students must take two introductory level courses selected from American and World history surveys.
 Students may opt to take two survey courses from either area or one from each.
 These should be taken as early as possible, preferably in the freshman year.
 The three-course sequence in research methods and writing should be taken in the following order: HIST 2001 The Historian's Craft, then HIST 3096 Intermediate Writing Seminar, culminating in the senior level course, HIST 4096 Capstone Seminar in History in which students develop a research and writing project on the topic of their choice.

-Undergraduate Honors
+Undergraduate Honors and Distinction in Major

 There are two ways to enhance your history degree by achieving honors within the major: